Annual Program Assessment

 Assessment of student learning is an iterative inquiry process that aims to understand and improve the effectiveness of degree programs.
 Assessment activities include articulating program learning outcomes and student achievement goals, taking action to improve curricula, advancing initiatives to enhance student learning and success, and developing programs in ways that support your unit's and the university's strategic priorities

-The goal of assessment is to track and improve student learning, experiences, and achievement in our academic programs.
+The goal of annual assessment is to improve student learning, experiences, and achievement in our academic programs and to track departmental efforts related to program assessment including student learning and student achievement.
 See examples of the types of improvement that come from assessment efforts as UO departments close the assessment "loop."

 flowers on campus